 Counseling Freedom for All

 Minnesota politicians have no business deciding who gets counseling and support and who doesn’t.
-But some members of the Minnesota legislature are trying to do just that.
-A bill has been introduced that would prohibit people experiencing questions about their sexual identity from receiving counseling that would help them live consistently with their biological sex (which the bill misleadingly labels “conversion therapy”).
+But some members of the Minnesota legislature tried to do just that in 2019.
+A bill was introduced that would have prohibited people experiencing questions about their sexual identity from receiving counseling that would help them live consistently with their biological sex (which the bill misleadingly labels “conversion therapy”).

-And the bill doesn’t stop there—it even threatens churches and other organizations with prosecution for fraud if they offer fee-based services that would uphold Biblical teaching on sexuality, such as a church conference.
+And the bill didn’t stop there—it even threatened churches and other organizations with prosecution for fraud if they offered fee-based services that would uphold Biblical teaching on sexuality, such as a church conference.

 January 10, 2019: Counseling Ban is introduced in Minnesota House and referred to Health and Human Services Committee

 February 13, 2019: Counseling Ban passes House Health and Human Services Policy Committee